Sharma-Jee/Before-DSA/PS-Sprint-1/README.md

     ```
     Explanation: A 3x3 matrix is generated with sequential numbers.

-41. **Calculating the Sum of Digits of a Number Until Single Digit**
+41. **✔️Calculating the Sum of Digits of a Number Until Single Digit**
     **Difficulty**: Medium
     **Topics**: Mathematical Computations
     **Description**: Write a program to keep summing the digits of a number until a single digit is obtained.